 Scrum Master: “Team, the last Sprint was a colossal failure.”

 I do not consider any of these failures.
 Scrum is all about inspecting and adapting.
 It is about speculating and validating.
-And it is about timeboxing to maximize learning, minimize risks, fail early, and deliver early and often.
+And it is about timeboxing to maximize learning, minimize risks, fail early, or deliver early and often.
 In Sprint Planning, we are speculating that what we are going to build is going to be valuable.
 We are speculating that the technical solution will work.
 We are speculating that we can complete the work within the timebox.
 And we are validating these things at the end of the timebox in the Sprint Review and Sprint Retrospective.
 We are constantly evaluating feasibility, viability and desirability and then pivoting by updating the Product Backlog accordingly and adding retrospective action items to our Sprint Backlog.

 A lower velocity is an indication of our team’s capacity and a signal to not over commit.